zoonoo/azure-docs.ko-kr/articles/iot-suite/iot-suite-connecting-devices-linux.md

     make
     ```

-4. 클라이언트 응용 프로그램을 실행하고 IoT Hub에 원격 분석을 전송합니다.
+4. Run the client application and send telemetry to IoT Hub:

     ```
     ./sample_app